jagdsh/aws-security-solutions/IAM/s3/README.md

 - User Context
   - Is the IAM principal authorized by the parent AWS account (IAM policy) ?
-  - If the parent owns the bucket or object, then bucket policy/ACL or object ACL is evaluated
+  - If the parent owns the bucket or object, then bucket policy/ACL or object ACL is evaluated (ACL are deprecated).
   - If the parent owns the bucket/object, it can grant permissions to its IAM principals using Identity-Based Policy or Resource-Based Policy
 - Bucket Context
   - Evaluates the policies of the AWS account that owns the bucket (check for Explicit Deny)